scottsf/daily-plan-for-after-bootcamp/interview-topics/javascript/README.md

   The second part creates the immediately executing function expression () through which the JavaScript engine will directly interpret the function.

+  [[↑] Back to top](#JavaScript)

+## Closure
+  A *closure* is the combination of a function and the lexical environment within which that function was declared.
+  Closures capture the local variables and can use them as private state.
   ```javascript
   let scope = "global scope";         // A global variable
   function findNemo(name) {